New technology for GOES-18 weather satellite tested at L3Harris in Rochester

 ROCHESTER, N.Y.
 (WROC) — A new weather satellite in the latest high-tech satellite series for GOES West is being prepped to be launched with updated technology that was developed by L3Harris and tested right here in Rochester.
 Once the satellite is in position it will provide more data and weather information for many across the western hemisphere including the U.S.

-“What’s very exciting about ABI compared to the previous generation of instruments is that it’s giving us 3 times that spectral information, or 3 times as many colors 4 times the spatial resolution so we can zoom in a lot closer on features.”
+“What’s very exciting about ABI compared to the previous generation of instruments is that it’s giving us 3 times that spectral information, or three times as many colors four times the spatial resolution so we can zoom in a lot closer on features,” says Advanced Baseline Imager chief systems engineer for L3Harris Technologies Dr. Daniel Gall.

 To put into perspective just how much data the satellite is producing, if you wanted to take the full image of the satellite you would need about 60 4k TVs just to display the image at full resolution.

-“Being able to put this technology up there to give people better awareness, better forecasts to you know, help people get out of the way of these hazards is something that’s really important and really gratifying to be able to work on that.”
+“Being able to put this technology up there to give people better awareness, better forecasts to you know, help people get out of the way of these hazards is something that’s really important and really gratifying to be able to work on that,” Dr. Gall said.

 The new satellite data should be available to the public sometime later this year.